Setting Sourcing Criteria

 The following example describes a situation where it could make sense to store a value.

-John Wolfe is the sales representative for a specific region.
-He makes some sales on sales order SO-123.
-John Wolfe’s name is automatically sourced to the sales order as the sales representative for the region.
+Let's say John Wolfe is the sales representative for a specific region, and he makes some sales on order SO-123.
+John Wolfe’s name is automatically added to the sales order as the sales representative for the region.
 You always want John Wolfe to be associated as the sales representative on sales order SO-123.
 In the future, Mary Brown replaces John Wolfe as the region’s sales representative.
 You don’t want Mary’s name to replace John’s name on sales order SO-123.
 In this situation, it makes sense to store the sales rep value on the sales order.

 Related Topics